PatrickC12/ProAnubisReconstruction/README.md

      - Cannot exactly use the same "Tag and Probe" method outilned in the papers above.
 ProANUBIS triggers a readout whenever any 3 eta channels fire simultaneously within one window, so attempting to use reconstructed muons from these          events to test the efficiencies of the RPCs would greatly bias our efficiencies measurements.
      - Usually with "Tag and Probe" techniques, a decay near resonance is observed.
 Two decay products are produced, one acts as the "Tag" particle indicating a decay has occured.
 The expected path of the other decay product, the                "Probe", is then used to measure the efficiencies of detectors being studied.
+     - I have another way of doing this... stay tuned.

 - Look at new 3 hour runs data sets.
 Compare with 3Hours_24_3_1 dataset.
 Find efficiences etc.